 In this section, the strategy is to examine the role of authority in Hayekian settings.
-Since I later discuss the importance for economic organization of the distinction between physical and knowledge assets, I here only concentrate on the distributed knowledge aspect of Hayekian settings.
-One way of doing is to focus on "hidden knowledge" (Minkler 1993) in relations between a principal (e.g., the Misesian entrepreneur) and an agent (e.g., a hired manager).
+Since I later discuss the importance for economic organization of the distinction between physical and knowledge assets, I here only concentrate on the dispersed knowledge aspect of Hayekian settings.
+One way of doing this is to focus on "hidden knowledge" (Minkler 1993) in relations between a principal (e.g., the Misesian entrepreneur) and an agent (e.g., a hired manager).
 That is, it will be assumed that the problem facing a principal is not just that he is uninformed about what state of nature has been revealed or of the realization of the agent's effort (i.e., hidden information), as in the usual agency model (Holmström 1979), but that the agent's knowledge is superior to that of the principal with respect to certain production possibilities (i.e., hidden knowledge).
 The principal may be ignorant about some members of the set of possible actions open to the agent, or the agent may be better informed than the employer with respect to how certain tasks should (optimally) be carried out, or both.
-As I shall argue, it is possible to explain the presence of authority in such a setting.
-I discuss them under the headings of "the need for urgent coordination," "decisive information," "economies of scale in decision-making,", and "defining incentive systems."
+As I shall argue, it is possible to explain the presence of authority in such a setting, in the sense of it being rational to give one agent decision-making power over another one.
+I discuss the rationales for this under the headings of "the need for urgent coordination," "decisive information," "economies of scale in decision-making,", and "defining incentive systems."

 The Need for Urgent Coordination.
-While Hayek (1945) did much to identify the benefits of the price system in the context of alienable property rights in coping with distributed knowledge and unexpected disturbances, he arguably neglected those situations where efficiency requires that adaptation be "coordinated" rather than "autonomous"

-(Williamson 1996).
-Coordinated adaptation or action may be required when actions or activities are complementary (Milgrom and Roberts 1990; Kirsten Foss 2000), for example, when it is important to make some urgent choice (possibly highly inefficient), because doing nothing is worse.
+While Hayek (1945) did much to identify the benefits of the price system in the context of alienable property rights in coping with distributed knowledge and unexpected disturbances, he arguably neglected those situations where efficiency requires that adaptation be "coordinated" rather than "autonomous" (Williamson 1996).
+Coordinated adaptation or action may be required when actions or activities are complementary (Milgrom and Roberts 1990; Kirsten Foss 2001), for example, when it is important to make some urgent choice (possibly highly inefficient), because doing nothing is worse.
 In such cases, it may be better to have somebody pick a strategy and make everybody play this strategy, if the inefficiencies from picking a bad strategy are smaller than the inefficiencies from delaying a coordinated solution.
 In the context of a specific model of this trade-off, Bolton and Farrell conclude that "... the less important the private information that the planner lacks and the more essential coordination is, the more attractive the central planning solution is" (1990: 805).
 Moreover, the decentralized solution performs poorly if urgency is important.
 Centralization is assumed to not involve delay and therefore is a good mechanism for dealing with emergencies, a conclusion Bolton and Farrell argue is consistent with the observed tendencies of firms to rely on centralized authority in cases of emergencies.